nginxinc/kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

 * **push**: pushes the image to the Docker registry specified in `PREFIX` and `TAG` variables.
 * **all**: executes test `test`, `lint`, `verify-codegen`, `update-crds` and `debian-image`.
 If one of the targets fails, the execution process stops, reporting an error.
 * **test**: runs unit tests.
-* **certificate-and-key**: The Ingress controller requires a certificate and a key for the default HTTP/HTTPS server.
-You can reference them in a TLS Secret in a command-line argument to the Ingress controller.
+* **certificate-and-key**: The Ingress Controller requires a certificate and a key for the default HTTP/HTTPS server.
+You can reference them in a TLS Secret in a command-line argument to the Ingress Controller.
 As an alternative, you can add a file in the PEM format with your certificate and key to the image as `/etc/nginx/secrets/default`.
 Optionally, you can generate a self-signed certificate and a key using this target.
 Note that you must add the `ADD` instruction in the Dockerfile to copy the cert and the key to the image.

 ### Makefile Variables